How to Start an AI Agency in 2026: The Complete Step-by-Step Guide

 How much money do I need to start an AI agency?

-About $50-$100/month in tools (Ciela AI at $399/year, about $33/mo, plus Claude Pro at $20 and n8n at $0-50).
+About $50-$100/month in tools (Client Accelerator at $1,499 with 90 days of Ciela included, about $33/mo, plus Claude Pro at $20 and n8n at $0-50).
 The primary investment is your time, not capital.
 Most new AI agency owners are profitable from their first client, which typically covers the first several months of tool costs.

 Do I need to know how to code to start an AI agency?